The Blue Nile (band): Post-Blue Nile activity (2006–present)

-Buchanan and Bell toured England and Scotland in May and June 2006, followed by Scotland and Ireland in November 2006, billed as "Paul Buchanan sings the songs of the Blue Nile", refraining from simply calling themselves the Blue Nile as a mark of respect for Moore's absence.
+Paul Buchanan and Robert Bell toured England and Scotland in May and June 2006, followed by Scotland and Ireland in November 2006, billed as "Paul Buchanan sings the songs of the Blue Nile", refraining from simply calling themselves the Blue Nile as a mark of respect for Moore's absence.
 The band consisted of Buchanan on vocals and guitar, Bell on bass guitar and keyboards, Alan Cuthbertson and Brendan Smith on keyboards, Stuart McCredie on guitar, and Liam Bradley on drums.
 On 14 July 2007, Buchanan and Bell played at the Bridgewater Hall in Manchester as part of the Manchester International Festival.
-In July 2008, the band played shows at the Glasgow Royal Concert Hall, Somerset House in London and the Radisson Hotel in Galway.
+In 2006 PJ Moore befriended Scottish composer/producer Malcolm Lindsay, eventually leading to his writing the libretto for Lindsay's 2018 operatic score for Oscar van Heek's 2018 film Dark Water.
+This in turn led to the creation in 2020 of a new band, PJ Moore & Co., consisting of Moore, Lindsay and singer Mike McKenzie (winner of BBC Radio Scotland’s Singer-Songwriter of the Year in 2019).
+On 22 September 2022, PJ Moore and Co. released their debut album, When a Good Day Comes on Mozie Records.